 Heralds (disbanded): Cyborg Superman, Superboy Prime, Parallax (Kyle Rayner)

 Book Keeper: Lyssa Drak (formerly)

 Booster Gold: Founder of the Sinestro Corps

-In Geoff Johns Booster Gold #2 - 52 Pick-Up, Chapter 2: Leggo My Ego, due a ripple in the time stream, Booster Gold is sent to the past in order to prevent Sinestro, still a Green Lantern at the time (which also takes place before Hal Jordan receives his power ring) from confronting Guy Gardner, as Sinestro is told by Supernova that Gardner would replace Sinestro as the Greatest Green Lantern ever.
+In Geoff Johns Booster Gold #2, due a ripple in the time stream, Booster Gold is sent to the past in order to prevent Sinestro, still a Green Lantern at the time (which also takes place before Hal Jordan receives his power ring) from confronting Guy Gardner, as Sinestro is told by Supernova that Gardner would replace Sinestro as the Greatest Green Lantern ever.
 Posing as an admirer of Sinestro from the future, Booster prevents Sinestro from interfering with the path of history by convincing Sinestro that he could never be replaced.
 As they shake hands and depart, Sinestro notices Booster's Legion Flight Ring, which Booster replies is a tribute to Sinestro that all people in the future follow.
 When Sinestro asks Booster why the ring is yellow and to which corps he belongs to, Booster replies "The Sinestro Corps" - to which Sinestro replies "Of course!" whilst twirling his moustache in his iconic way.

 DC Universe Online Legends

 The Sinestro Corps are wipe out by Brainiac.

 Batman the Brave and the Bold